Download PDF

 - FDI Inflow:

-The Philippines’ economic freedom score is 61.1, making its economy the 80th freest in the 2022 Index.
-The Philippines is ranked 15th among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+The Philippines’ economic freedom score is 59.3, making its economy the 89th freest in the 2023 Index.
+Its score is 1.8 points lower than last year.
+The Philippines ranks 18th out of 39 countries in the Asia–Pacific region, and its overall score is approximately the world average.

 Background

-A former colony of Spain and then of the United States that is spread over 7,000 linguistically diverse Western Pacific islands, the Philippines became a self-governing commonwealth in 1935.
-President Rodrigo Duterte, whose term ends in 2022, has consolidated power by marginalizing his opponents.
-The brutality of his crackdown on illegal drug trafficking reflects authoritarian tendencies.
-Duterte was strengthened politically when his allies swept the 2019 midterm Senate elections.
-To improve economic relations between the two countries, Duterte has downplayed tensions between the Philippines and China.
-Agriculture is still a significant part of the economy, but industrial production in such areas as electronics, apparel, and shipbuilding has been growing rapidly.
+A former colony of Spain and the U.S. spread over 7,000 linguistically diverse Western Pacific islands, the Philippines became a self-governing commonwealth in 1935.
+President Ferdinand “Bongbong” Marcos Jr., son of the late dictator Ferdinand Marcos, won election by a wide margin in 2022.
+His running mate, Sara Duterte, is the daughter of former President Rodrigo Duterte.
+Agriculture remains a significant part of the economy, but industrial production in such areas as electronics, apparel, and shipbuilding has been growing rapidly.
 Remittances from overseas workers are equivalent to 10.5 percent of GDP.

 Rule of Law